Hosting DeepSeek in Your Own Infrastructure

 Model-Agnostic Architecture as Strategy

 The LLM landscape shifts faster than any enterprise procurement cycle.
 What is state-of-the-art today may be superseded by a new model in six months.
-Anyone who builds their entire infrastructure on DeepSeek – or on GPT-4, or on Claude – carries a strategic risk.
+Anyone who builds their entire infrastructure on a single frontier model - whether DeepSeek V4-Pro, GPT-5.5 or Claude Opus 4.7 - carries a strategic risk.
+A model-agnostic decision-routing layer (see When which model?) absorbs the next generational shift as a configuration change rather than a re-engineering effort.

 Model switches, model comparisons and A/B testing happen in the orchestration layer - transparent to users, auditable for IT, traceable for the works council (Betriebsrat).